-GOAL The Summer Village is a safe, vibrant community with natural areas and recreational opportunities for the enjoyment of residents.
+GOALThe Summer Village is a safe, vibrar opportunities for the enjoyment of it community with natural areas and recreational residents. -- ---

 OBJECTIVE 1 Low-impact and well maintained recreation infrastructure does not adversely impact important natural features and ecological systems.
-DOLLOV F.7.1 The Summer Village may continue to cost-effectively maintain low-impact recreational amenities including parks and trails for the use of Summer Village residents.
+POLICY 5.4.1 The Summer Village may continue to cost-effectively maintain low-impact recreational amenities including parks and trails for the use of Summer Village residents.

-5.4 Institutional Area
+5.5 Institutional Area